harness/harness-migrate/cmd/gitlab/README.md

 ## Webhooks
 When they are exported, supported Gitlab webhooks are stored in zip file, which later during import to harness code are mapped according to:

+### Branch Protection and Webhooks
+When they are exported, supported Gitlab branch protection rules and webhooks are stored in zip file, which later during import to harness code are mapped according to:

 ### Webhooks
 | Gitlab events | Harness Code events
 |---|---|